aws/karpenter-provider-aws/website/content/en/preview/reference/metrics.md

 ## Disruption Metrics

 ### `karpenter_disruption_actions_performed_total`
-Number of disruption methods performed.
-Labeled by disruption type.
+Number of disruption actions performed.
+Labeled by disruption method.

 ### `karpenter_disruption_consolidation_timeouts_total`
 Number of times the Consolidation algorithm has reached a timeout.
 Labeled by consolidation type.

 ### `karpenter_disruption_eligible_nodes`
 Number of nodes eligible for disruption by Karpenter.
-Labeled by disruption type.
+Labeled by disruption method.

 ### `karpenter_disruption_evaluation_duration_seconds`
 Duration of the disruption evaluation process in seconds.

 ### `karpenter_disruption_replacement_nodeclaim_failures_total`
 The number of times that Karpenter failed to launch a replacement node for disruption.
-Labeled by disruption type.
+Labeled by disruption method.

 ### `karpenter_disruption_replacement_nodeclaim_initialized_seconds`
 Amount of time required for a replacement nodeclaim to become initialized.